MegR9/Megan_BSE_Portfolio/index.md

 [![]()]()

 # Second Milestone
-My second Milestone is to get the complete robotic arm base completely operational.
+My second Milestone was to get the complete robotic arm base completely operational.
 This includes bluetooth connectivity for you to input where you want the arm to move.
-This is still in progress though.
+To get this to work, I have to construct the physical aspects of the arm so the servos would have a specific part of the arm to move.
+Once constructed, I connected all of the servos to an Arduino to make sure all the servos were able to move as intended.
+After I had confirmed that they moved as intended, I started work on the app that would connect to the servos and give them instructions to move.
+While this process had taken a while to finish, it ended up working great and I was able to move all of the servos with a bluetooth connection from my phone.

 # [First Milestone](https://youtu.be/TmVGl0yPiXY "First Milestone")